Lectures on Gauge theories and Many-Body systems: Introduction

 \section{Introduction}

 These lectures discuss two correspondences between gauge theories and integrable many-body systems.
-The first correspondence goes back to the work of many mathematicians and physicists in the 1980-1990's and is provided by an infinite dimensional Hamiltonian reduction and its quantum counterparts.
+The first correspondence, based on infinite-dimensional Hamiltonian reduction and its quantum counterparts, grew out of the study of Calogero--Moser-type systems, two-dimensional Yang--Mills theory, and symplectic reduction in the 1980--1990s; see for example \cite{Calogero1971,Sutherland1971,Migdal:1975,Meyer1973,MARSDEN1974121,KKS78}.
 In this approach the quantization parameters of the gauge theory coincide with the quantization parameters of the many-body system.
-The second correspondence started emerging in the mid-1990's, it involves non-trivial dualities, relating classical problems on one side to quantum on another and vice versa.
-This duality has various reincarnations: Fourier and Legendre transforms, Langlands duality, etc. The quantization parameters are mapped to geometric parameters.
+The second correspondence started emerging in the mid-1990s and later acquired a concrete non-perturbative realization in supersymmetric gauge theory and instanton counting; see \cite{Nekrasov:2002qd,Nekrasov2015BPSCFTCN}.
+It involves non-trivial dualities, relating classical problems on one side to quantum ones on the other and vice versa.
+This duality has various reincarnations: Fourier and Legendre transforms, Langlands duality, and more.
+The quantization parameters are mapped to geometric parameters.
 Simple questions on one side solve complicated ones on the other and vice versa.

 Why many-body systems?
-Gauge theories describe dynamics of gauge equivalence classes of connections, the simplest observables to define in the classical gauge-theoretic setting are the conjugacy classes of the holonomies of the dynamical gauge field along a fixed loop in space time.
-If this loop is moved from one location to another the conjugacy class of the holonomy changes.
-For classical gauge groups these conjugacy classes are in one-to-one correspondence with configurations of points on a circle modulo permutations and, possibly, other symmetries, thus the abovementioned change in the conjugacy class becomes a dynamics of indistinguishable point particles on a circle.
+Gauge theories describe dynamics of gauge equivalence classes of connections, and the simplest observables to define in the classical gauge-theoretic setting are the conjugacy classes of the holonomies of the dynamical gauge field along a fixed loop in space time.
+If this loop is moved from one location to another, the conjugacy class of the holonomy changes.
+For classical gauge groups these conjugacy classes are in one-to-one correspondence with configurations of points on a circle modulo permutations and, possibly, other symmetries; thus the change in conjugacy class described above becomes the dynamics of indistinguishable point particles on a circle.

-In quantum context the positions of these particles becomes random.
-Depending on the dimensionality of spacetime, and the degree of supersymmetry of the underlying gauge theory, the mapping of spacetime gauge dynamics to that of a many-body system could be exact or approximate.
+In the quantum context, the positions of these particles become random variables.
+Depending on the dimensionality of spacetime and the degree of supersymmetry of the underlying gauge theory, the mapping of spacetime gauge dynamics to that of a many-body system could be exact or approximate.